 Most small business enterprises in the world obtain funding through the lending cycle.
 Applying for loans is an important way for co-operatives to access the capital needed to purchase equipment and pay for training of co-operative members.
 The drawback to this form of funding is the limited access many poor South Africans have to financial institutions as well as the high interest rates and services fees charged to people.

 Several provincial development agencies provide finance for co-operatives.
-Find their details under heading 8.
+Find their details under the “More role players” heading.

 See the “Finance for new farmers and SMMEs” chapter for other sources of financial assistance.

 National strategy and government contact

 Co-operatives have been so successful in certain parts of the world that the South African government wants more people to start co-operatives here.
 In countries worldwide, co-operatives play a stabilising role in rural areas.
 If co-operatives are set up in the right way – with enough commitment, support and planning – they can play a major role in helping provide jobs and fight poverty.

 Co-operatives fall mostly under the Department of Small Business Development (DSBS).
 Find details of the Co-operative Incentive Scheme at www.dsbd.gov.za.

 Find “co-operatives development” under the “Economic empowerment” menu option at www.thedti.gov.za, website of the Department of Trade, Industry and Competition (the dtic).
 The dtic has created an enabling environment for co-operatives through the Co-operative Development Policy, the Co-operatives Act and the Integrated Strategy on the Development and Promotion of Co-operatives, as well as the Co-operative Banks Act.
 Read more about these on the dti website.
 Much of the responsibility for co-operatives has been transferred to the new Department of Small Business Development, yet the dtic remains a very relevant government role player shaping the world of co-operatives.

 Tel: 086 100 2472